laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## Age does not protect you from love.
-But love, to some extent, protects you from age. - Anaïs Nin
+    ## Setting an example is not the main means of influencing another, it is the only means. - Albert Einstein

 ![](assets/footer.svg)